ezerfernandes/util/README.md

 > to the next page of the menu, and `k` or `p` move to the previous
 > page.

+`pomo` is a pomodoro timer. `pomo 10` will do a 10 minutes countdown.

 `path` prints out your `$PATH` variable, one entry per line, so that you can iterate over the components with `for` or pipe them into `grep` or whatever.
 A future version will perform the opposite